 Recycling systems for stable material cycles.

 STF develops and integrates systems for the mechanical preparation of plastic streams.
-From the input material through size reduction, washing, separation, sorting and conveying, the result is a process line matched to material, throughput and target quality.
+From input material through size reduction, washing, separation, sorting and conveying, the result is a process line matched to material, throughput and target quality.

 Turnkey System concepts from material input to defined output